 We provide or administer a range of funding opportunities to help support local projects and events to promote community wellbeing.
 We can also point you in the right direction of other external funders, either locally or nationally.

-We are excited to share that a new community funding application platform will be available to access here when funding applications open during April-May 2024.
+We are excited to share that a new community funding application platform is available to access here during 2024 funding application rounds.

 For those who are familiar with applying for a grant from QLDC, you'll notice some changes.